Kiama Downs - Minnamurra

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Kiama Downs - Minnamurra has 89 active public transport stops.
-These are a mix of train and bus services.
-There are 15 individual routes operating in total, providing 1,586 weekly passenger trips collectively.
+These are served by a mix of trains and buses along 15 different routes.
+Together, these routes facilitate 1,586 weekly passenger trips.

 Frequently Asked Questions - Transport